 Prior to the virtual summer course, students will be required to complete an online course which contains important introductory material.
 The online course will give the students a strong foundation required to successfully complete the four-week summer course.
 In addition to foundational introductory material, the online course includes discussion of different use cases and expose students to real world challenges and applications of the coursework.

-Computer Science
+Introduction and Prerequisites Computer Science

 - Python

 - Git & GitHub management

-Intro to Deep Learning

 - Machine learning ethics

 - AI/ML and Data Science

 - GeoPandas and GIS

+- Intro to Deep Learning

 - Image Processing

 Real World Data

 - Civil Air Patrol

 - Social Vulnerability

 - Satellite Imagery